RinMinase/anidb-be/README.md

     ```
     or generate your own, and add it under `APP_REGISTRATION_ROOT_PASSWORD` in your `.env` file.

-7. Cache the config file, then run the database migrations
+7. Run the database migrations

     ```bash
-    php artisan config:cache
     php artisan migrate:fresh --seed
     ```

-7. Fire up your browser and go to `localhost`.
+7. Lastly, fire up your browser and go to `localhost`.

 **Note:**
 If you need to access the container run, `docker compose exec php sh`